 Punk bands that had the desire and energy to take to the stage but once there having nothing to say.
 Orange juice.
 I said: even when people appear to have something to say it’s the being on stage that is the satisfaction they seek.
 He said: it was the ‘nothing to say’ that was the point of the being on stage, bringing our attention to the emptiness.

 How we use memory and personal stories to communicate importance, making sure we actually exist.
-Authenticity is the new black and the making and eating of food a lifestyle statement rather than a preparation of available produce to fill that space inside or celebrate the seasons.
+Authenticity is the new black and the making and eating of food a lifestyle statement rather than a preparation of available produce to fill that space inside.
 If I can tell you why something is important to me then maybe you will take the time to listen and it will become important in the telling.
 Is anything so important though, in the fleeting, and regardless of experience now past?
 And do we celebrate this non attachment or question an inability to contact and communicate the attachments we actually have?
 ‘There will always be haters’ he said.